fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 F# will also emit this attribute when it produces a nullable reference type for other languages to consume.

+#### Nullability obliviousness

+It is desireable for some assemblies to declare themselves as nullability-oblivious, even if they were compiled with a compiler that has this as a concept.
+This is a top-level attribute that will be respected by the C# compiler.
+F# should also respect this as an attribute.

+#### Handling nullability

+C# 8.0 will also respect a new attribute that can mark a method as "handling null".
+This is to get around the non-determinism in checking if any arbitrary method call (and its calls) check for `null` and do not re-assign it somehow.

+This attribute (we'll call it `[<HandlesNull>]`) will also be respected by F#, so that obvious calls such as `String.IsNullorEmpty` that wrap a dereference don't trigger a warning.

+This attribute can be abused, since you can attach it to something that absolutely does not check for `null`.

 ### F# concept and syntax

 Nullable reference types can conceptually be thought of a union between a reference type and `null`.
 For example, `string` in F# 4.5 or C# 7.3 is implicitly either a `string` or `null`.
-More concretely, they are a special case of [Erased type-tagged anonymous union types](https://github.com/fsharp/fslang-suggestions/issues/538).

 This concept is lifted into syntax:

 ```
 reference-type | null